Need something delicious and quick for dinner? Try this ditalini with olives and feta cheese.

 Need more quick and delicious dinner ideas for busy weeknights?
 I’ve got you covered.
 Your family will love any of the recipes below.

-Recipes like this ditalini and the ones above are similar to the dinner recipes you’ll find inside the MOMables Classic Dinner Meal Plan.
+Recipes like this ditalini and the ones above are similar to the dinner recipes you’ll find inside the MOMables Family Dinner Meal Plan.

 Each week features delicious recipes made with fresh ingredients, a done-for-you shopping list, and an organized meal-prep guide to keep the cooking simple.